moonbaselabs/moonbaselabs/source/_case_studies/kerii.md

 Kansas MTSS (Multi-Tier System of Supports and Alignment) exists to drive system-level change in classrooms, schools, and districts across Kansas by helping education leadership align resources.
 A substantial focus for their team is taking “inventory” of the broad range of initiatives underway within Kansas school districts.

-Using a combination of Google Forms and Google Sheets, was capturing large amounts of survey responses and then cleaning messy or repetitive data by hand; reporting on this data was also a manual task.
+Using a combination of Google Forms and Google Sheets, MTSS was capturing large amounts of survey responses and then cleaning messy or repetitive data by hand; reporting on this data was also a manual task.

 Faced with a difficult, but common choice, MTSS would either need to hire new administrative professionals to facilitate more survey data or improve the efficiency of their existing team through a streamlined process.
 With a new school year approaching, the solution would need to emerge quickly.